-- (vi) Islamic Holding Group Q.S.C.
-(IHGS) Islamic Holding Group Q.S.C. was established as a Qatari Private Shareholding Company and registered under the Commercial Registration No. 26337 and was converted in to Public Shareholding Company during 2006.
-The principal activities of Islamic Holding Group Q.S.C. are investing in shares, bonds and brokerage services in Qatar Exchange according to the Islamic Shari'a. - (vii) From 4 February 2016, the Group obtained control over Dar Al Arab W.L.L.
-(Note 5.1) - (viii) Widam for Food Company Q.S.C.
+(vi) Islamic Holding Group Q.S.C.
+(IHGS)

+Islamic Holding Group Q.S.C. was established as a Qatari Private Shareholding Company and registered under the Commercial Registration No. 26337 and was converted in to Public Shareholding Company during 2006.
+The principal activities of Islamic Holding Group Q.S.C. are investing in shares, bonds and brokerage services in Qatar Exchange according to the Islamic Shari'a.
+With reference to Note 5 the Group has lost its significant influence over IHGS as a result of the disposal of its subsidiaries.
+The Group has an ownership of 16.4% and it was treated as available for sale financial assets as at 31 December 2017.

+(vii) Widam for Food Company Q.S.C.
 (Widam)

 Widam Food Company Q.S.C. was established as a Qatari Shareholding Company in accordance with resolution no. 75 in 2003 issued by the minister of Economy and Finance.
 Widam Food Company Q.S.C. is registered in Qatar under Commercial Registration Number 26911.
 The registered office of the Company is located at P.O.
 Box 22240, Doha, State of Qatar.
 The principle activities of Widam Food Company Q.S.C. include import and trade of livestock, meat and feeds, in addition slaughter of sheep and cattle and supplying the local market with fresh meat and related products.
-Although the Group holds less than 20% of the ownership interest and voting rights of Widam, the Group has the ability to exercise significant influence through its nominated members in board of directors of Widam, hence equity method has been applied.
-(Note 5.2)
+With reference to Note 5 the Group has lost its significant influence over Widam as a result of the disposal of its subsidiaries.
+The Group has an ownership of 2.9% and it was treated as available for sale financial assets as at 31 December 2017.